 (c) High Quality Medical Care

-The following words and phrases shall have the following meanings, except where the context clearly requires otherwise:–
+Section 2: The following words and phrases as used in this chapter shall have the following meanings, except where the context clearly requires otherwise:–

 “Board” means the board of trustees of the Massachusetts Health Care Trust.

 “Employer” means every person, partnership, association, corporation, trustee, receiver, the legal representatives of a deceased employer and every other person, including any person or corporation operating a railroad and any public service corporation, the state, county, municipal corporation, township, school or road, school board, board of education, curators, managers or control commission, board or any other political subdivision, corporation, or quasi-corporation, or city or town under special charter, or under the commission for of government, using the service of another for pay in the commonwealth.

 “Executive Director” means the executive director of the Massachusetts Health Care Trust.

 “Health care” means care provided to a specific individual by a licensed health care professional to promote physical and mental health, to treat illness and injury and to prevent illness and injury.

 “Health care facility” means any facility or institution, whether public or private, proprietary or nonprofit, that is organized, maintained, and operated for health maintenance or for the prevention, diagnosis, care and treatment of human illness, physical or mental, for one or more persons.

 “Health care provider” means any professional person, medical group, independent practice association, organization, health care facility, or other person or institution licensed or authorized by law to provide professional health care services to an individual in the commonwealth.

 “Health maintenance organization” means a provider organization that meets the following criteria:

 (1) Is fully integrated operationally and clinically to provide a broad range of health care services;